 We value each student's education; therefore, it is important for students to be on time and ready for each class.
-Students are considered tardy to class if they are not in the classroom when the bell rings.
+Students are considered tardy to class if they are not in the classroom and prepared to begin when the bell rings.
 Excused tardies require a note or email from the previous class teacher or other faculty member.
 Each teacher will record tardies and students will be subject to disciplinary action for violation of the tardy policy.